Carb Questions Answered

 Q: I like bread.
 What should I look for?

 A: White bread is very high glycemic.
 Look for a bread that has, as it’s first ingredient, 100% whole grain.
 Most of these tend to be higher in fiber, too.
 My favorite is Dave’s Killer Bread.

 What carb questions do YOU have?
-Let me know and I’ll update this article with your answers.
+Send me an email and let me know and I’ll update this article with your answers.